McGlothin History, Family Crest & Coats of Arms

 Niall Mac Lochlainn (died 1176) was a king of Cenél nEógain and Cenél Conaill, son of Muirchertach Mac Lochlainn.

-Important Dates for the McGlothin family
+Early History of the McGlothin family

 This web page shows only a small excerpt of our McGlothin research.
 Another 68 words (5 lines of text) covering the years 1002, 1172, 1404, 1387, 1405, 1506, 1699, 1797, 1784 and 1857 are included under the topic Early McGlothin History in all our PDF Extended History products and printed products wherever possible.